 Related Post: Do You Fit In The Alto Vocal Range Or Soprano?

-Singing in whistle tone is really singing extremely high in your head voice.
-The whistle tone notes that Ariana Grande hits can be a real challenge for some, but the more you warm your voice up and do scales that help you comfortably stretch to your high notes, the easier it will get for you as you practice singing.
+The whistle-tone notes that Ariana Grande hits can be a real challenge for some, but the more you warm your voice up and do scales that help you comfortably stretch to your high notes, the easier it will get for you as you practice singing.

 Related Post: More About Singing Vocal Runs And Riffs

 I will say that singing runs can help you excel in singing in tune overall way faster than if you ignored runs.
-The same goes in reverse, the more runs you practice, the better you will be overall at singing in tune.
+The same goes in reverse; the more runs you practice intonation, the better your runs will be.

 Related Post: Why Can't I Sing?
 5 Reasons You May Be Struggling